The impact of the coming rule changes under IFRS and us GAAP adds to the already complex environment for a foreign firm doing business in China.

-The upcoming changes in revenue recognition under US GAAP and IFRS and likely changes many entities will make in response to the new standard are expected to impact not only financial reporting, but many other areas of an entity, such as business operations, system development and have potential tax implications as well.
+The upcoming changes in revenue recognition under US GAAP and IFRS and likely changes many entities will make in response to the new standard are expected to impact not only financial reporting but many other areas of an entity, such as business operations, and system development and have potential tax implications as well.
 Entities are well advised to begin an analysis of how the standard will affect them.
 An implementation plan for the new standard is further recommended and that plan will vary from entity to entity, depending on the breadth and depth of impact expected.

-As noted in Part I of this Two Part Series, on May 28, 2014, the International Accounting Standards Board (IASB) and the Financial Accounting Standards Board (FASB) jointly developed and issued a new revenue recognition standard that will supersede most current revenue recognition rules under both IFRS and US GAAP.
+As noted in Part I of this Two-Part Series, on May 28 2014, the International Accounting Standards Board (IASB) and the Financial Accounting Standards Board (FASB) jointly developed and issued a new revenue recognition standard that will supersede most current revenue recognition rules under both IFRS and US GAAP.
 This standard is – Revenue From Contracts with Customers Topic 606 under US GAAP and IFRS 15 under IFRS standards.

 The effect of these changes on entities operating both in China and abroad will vary, and some may find the new standard brings benefits to financial reporting as well as significant changes in the way the entities recognise revenue.
 As the upcoming changes in revenue recognition and the changes many entities will need to make to comply with the new standard are expected to impact many areas of an entity, including financial reporting, business operations, IT and controls systems development and have potential tax implications as well, companies are beginning their implementation plans, which begins with an analysis of how the standard will affect them.
-An implementation will vary from entity to entity, depending on the breadth and depth of impact expected.
+Implementation will vary from entity to entity, depending on the breadth and depth of impact expected.

-In Part II of our two part series on the change in the revenue recognition standard, we will examine suggestions for how to transition to compliance with the new accounting standard.
+In Part II of our two-part series on the change in the revenue recognition standard, we will examine suggestions for how to transition to compliance with the new accounting standard.

 Set up a project team and conduct an impact analysis

-Assign a team leader or team the responsibility to evaluate how the changes to the new revenue recognition standard will impact on how your company accounts for existing revenue and the results of operations, including evaluating how the new guidance affects your systems, processes, and internal controls.
-Project scoping may include or necessitate involvement from personnel involved in operations, internal controls, information technology, finance and tax.
+Assign a team leader or team the responsibility to evaluate how the changes to the new revenue recognition standard will impact how your company accounts for existing revenue and the results of operations, including evaluating how the new guidance affects your systems, processes, and internal controls.
+Project scope may include or necessitate involvement from personnel involved in operations, internal controls, information technology, finance and tax.
 The company should consider compensation plans, debt agreements, tax matters and other areas in addition to company revenue contracts and business models.

 In addition to the above, companies need to analyse where any changes will need to be made to IT system, software applications or processes in order to implement the new revenue recognition standard, including the retrospective adoption of the guidance.
 A full project plan including implementation of the standard and training of staff will need to be developed to manage the process, including plans for educating stakeholders such as the board of directors and investors.
 The team will need to determine the nature, timing and extent of work involved over the implementation transition timeline.